 Total elevation gain: 1.5K ft (or 473m)

-Day 2: From Ruisui to Chishang – Top notch bike paths
+Day 2: Biking from Ruisui to Chishang – Top notch bike paths

 After a relaxing night and a good night of sleep, we hit the road at 9 am on that second day.
 On this section of the route, we could stay further away from highway 9 to experience some truly remarkable bike paths.